 Tom Lamphere has been employed at Binghamton University since January of 2008.
 Since May of 2012 he has been the Senior Staff Assistant at the Center for Civic Engagement, and has also worked in Campus Recreation and the Office of the Division of Student Affairs.
 Lamphere has an associate degree from SUNY - Broome and a bachelor's degree from Binghamton University.
-Tom is on the Board of Directors of the Broome County Council of Churches, the Binghamton Police Athletic League and the Schools to Careers Partnership.
+He is on the Board of Directors of the Broome County Council of Churches, the Binghamton Police Athletic League and the Schools to Careers Partnership.
 He is also actively involved in golf, tennis and softball leagues.
 He serves as Treasurer for the Volunteer Administrators of the Southern Tier and Sarah Jane Johnson Memorial United Methodist Church.
-In his "free" time, Tom is a member of 3 choirs and has a love of music.
+In his "free" time, he is a member of 3 choirs and has a love of music.

 Laura Reindl, Assistant Director for Communications

-Laura Reindl joined the Center for Civic Engagement at Binghamton University in the summer of 2014 as Communications Specialist.
-With a background in Small Business Marketing and Communications, she works to promote the CCE's goals of developing active and engaged citizens through the use of social media, electronic newsletters, web development and print materials targeting students, faculty, staff and community members.
-Laura is a 2009 graduate of Gettysburg College with a BA in English.
+Laura Reindl supports the work of the Center for Civic Engagement at in her role as communications specialist.
+With a background in private sector marketing and communications, she works to promote the CCE's goals of developing active and engaged citizens through the use of social media, electronic newsletters, web development and print materials targeting students, faculty, staff and community members.
+She is a graduate of Gettysburg College with a bachelor's degree in English.

 Indy Li is the community engagement program coordinator overseeing the Passion to Action series, as well as other initiatives and programs.
 She previously worked in the CCE as a graduate assistant heading the Community Emergence Response Team program and is also the office's "data-cruncher."
-A first year graduate student studying Biomedical Anthropology, Indy enjoys honing her skills in canning delicious jams and lifting weights at Fitspace when she is not in the CCE office or working in the Lab.
+A second-year graduate student studying Biomedical Anthropology, she enjoys honing her skills in canning delicious jams and lifting weights at Fitspace when she is not in the CCE office or working in the lab.